jwknz/docs.jwk.nz/docs/dotnet_core/SQLSVR_WEBAPI/dotnet-2.1.x/02-create-api.md

 # The Controller

 The Controllers are the beasts in the api, they can be big complex files depending on the table structure you have in your database.

+!!! note "Before you start"
+    Delete the controller that is already in the Controllers folder called **ValuesController.cs** We will create new controller files and if you overwrite this one, it may cause some unneccesary confusion.

 Let's break down a few basics: